-Tokyo Midtown’s illumination holds annually starting from early winter to Christmas.
-There are two illumination spots within this area the most popular one is located inside Tokyo Midtown’s park.
-The size of the park does not keep people away especially on 24 to 25 December where everyone comes to see the illumination.
-The best time is to come before December 20th to avoid horde of people.
+The Tokyo Midtown’s illumination is held annually starting from early winter to Christmas day.
+There are two illumination spots within this area the most popular one is located inside the Tokyo Midtown’s park.
+The size of the park does not keep people away especially on 24 to 25 December when Christmas spirit is everywhere, everyone comes to see the illumination.
+The best time is to come before December 20th to avoid a horde of people.

 Illumination period: 15 November -25 December 2016.

 Getting there: 5 minutes walk from exit no 7 of Roppongi Station on Toei Oedo Line (E23) and Tokyo Metro Hibiya Line (H04).